Construction of Complete Embedded Self-Similar Surfaces under Mean Curvature Flow. Part III: Construction of the desingularizing surfaces

 \section{Construction of the desingularizing surfaces}

 We introduce the Scherk minimal surface and describe how to unbalance, wrap, and bend it to obtain a suitable desingularizing surface.
-The small positive constant $\tau$ is a parameter which characterizes how much the desingularizing surface will be scaled to fit in the neighborhood of the intersection circle.
-Although we do not scale the desingularizing surface yet, $\tau$ still plays a role here as it determines the radius of the circle around which the Scherk surface is wrapped as well as how far we truncate our surface.
+The parameter $\tau$ is a small positive constant which characterizes how much the desingularizing surface will be scaled to fit in the neighborhood of the intersection circle.
+Although we do not scale the desingularizing surface in this section, $\tau$ still plays a role here as it determines the radius of the circle around which the Scherk surface is wrapped, and how far we truncate our surface.